fbpx

 It is important to mention the importance of safety while listening to music while running as it can become a risk in certain environments.

-Always be aware of your surroundings, and keep your music at a reasonable level as to not completely block out your surroundings.
+Always be aware of your surroundings, and keep your music or podcast at a reasonable level so as not to completely block out your surroundings.
 If your music is turned up too loudly while running in precarious conditions like traffic or racing where other runners may be looking to pass, it could cause a risk.

 Other than making us feel great, listening to music while training is full of other useful benefits.